BeeFit: Fitness & Wellness

 Does the Animal vs. Plant Debate Still Matter for Advanced Athletes?

-For highly trained athletes optimizing every variable, the picture is less clear.
+For highly trained athletes, the plant vs animal protein difference is less clear.
 The 2025 Nutrition Reviews meta-analysis found that when participants switched to whole plant-based diets (rather than using isolated plant protein supplements), animal protein produced slightly better muscle mass outcomes.
 In a pooled analysis of seven dietary trials, the shift toward plant-based eating was associated with a modest adverse effect on muscle mass compared to isonitrogenous omnivorous diets.

 This distinction matters.
 Using soy or pea protein isolate to hit a protein target is different from eating a whole-food plant-based diet.
 The former tends to close the amino acid gap; the latter may not.